 - There can be fine, not less than INR 10 lakhs and extending up to INR 1 crore, and

-- Every official and director who is in default can be fined to the tune of INR 25,000 and extending to INR 25 lakhs or imprisonment for a term which may extend to three years or both may be applied.
+- Every official and director who is in default can be fined to the tune of INR 25,000 and extending to INR 25 lakhs

-- Relaxed notice period – Under new rules, an AGM or Annual General meeting can be called with 14 days notice.
+- Relaxed notice period – Under new rules, an AGM or Annual General Meeting can be called with 14 days notice.
 This is reduced from the previous 21 clear days requirement.

 - No need for minutes – There has to be no statutory requirement for recording proceedings of records of a meeting or minutes maintained.

 - Meeting required– The company has to hold at least one board meeting within every six calendar month instead of four board meeting in a calendar year.

-- Tax-exempt status – A Section 8 Company can be fully exempted from paying income tax.
+- Tax-exempt status – A Section 8 company can be fully exempted from paying income tax.
 To this end, an application has to be made to the local income tax commissioner with supporting details for tax-exempt status.

-Donations made to a Section 8 Company
+Donations Made To Section 8 Company

 Those who donate to a Company incorporated under Section 8 receive certain benefits under Section 80G of the Income Tax Act 1961.

 - They can apply for government grants and aids.

 - They can raise donations from individuals through a campaign.
 The campaign may be carried out by word of mouth or through advertising on tv, in a newspaper or via social media.